vjmadrid/workspace-dj-tools/mp3tag-actions/README.md

 # mp3tag-actions

-This project represents a collection of operations ("actions") de [Mp3tag](https://www.mp3tag.de/en) defined to help prepare / clean up the music
+This project represents a collection of operations ("actions") of [Mp3tag](https://www.mp3tag.de/en) defined to help prepare / clean up the music-

 This project stands out for:

 * Provides a **collection of independent pre-build mp3tag actions** to prepare/clean up the music
+* Provides a **collection of independent pre-build action groups** based on the scope